 - Second, Rick combines knowledge and methods from many different gurus and productivity book authors in his very own process.
 So this is not just about Getting Things Done or Deep Work or one of the Seven Habits.
 It really is about all of them and more.

-Grip was a real page-turner to me and I still open it up from time to time to see if he has some additional tips for me that I overlooked when first reading it.
+Grip was a real page-turner to me.
+I still read from it once in a while to see if he has some additional tips for me that I overlooked when first reading it.

 More good news, beyond the translation.
 Rick is using his book as a way to start a ‘work smarter’ community.
-I admit I haven’t yet purchased a Grip membership subscription but the idea is definitely tempting and I see value in it.
-So, in fact, he is turning his book into a platform, including proper interaction between its members, some relevant tools, and frequent digital meet-ups.
+I haven’t yet purchased a Grip membership subscription but the idea is tempting and I see its value.
+So he is turning his book into a platform.
+Including proper interaction between its members, some relevant tools, and frequent digital meet-ups.

 Hold your horses!
 This one should become available in English sooner or later!